mensah50/General-Assembly-Data-Science-Immersive/README.md

 [Exploratory Data Analysis]()

 ## Modelling - Multi-Output Classifier
-As the requirement is to predicit the probability of whether the respondents receive the H1N1 vaccine and, or the seasonal vaccine I used the Multi-output classification model.
+As the requirement is to predicit the probability of whether the respondents receive the H1N1 vaccine and/or the seasonal vaccine, I used the Multi-output classification model.
 This allows our models to accomodate more than two possible probability values.

 [Logistic Regression](https://github.com/mensah50/General-Assembly-Data-Science-Immersive/blob/master/Logistic%20Regression%20-%20Flu%20Capstone.ipynb)